Business Owners Guide to Cyber Liability Insurance

 Consider this real-life example of a cyberattack on an organization:

-After more than 30 years in business, a medical practice management company started its day like any other, only to realize it couldn’t access any of their computer systems.
+After more than 30 years in business, a medical practice management company started its day like any other, only to realize it couldn’t access any of its computer systems.
 The company’s IT staff discovered that nearly all their files, including their backups, had been encrypted.

 Fortunately, CIR was able to negotiate the ransom demand down by nearly 75% from $750,000 to $200,000 and proceeded to help the company restore all of its data.
 In addition, the costs to respond to the incident, recover lost data, and pay the extortion, together with the lost income resulting from the incident, were covered by the company’s cyber insurance policy with Coalition.